Howie’s Artisan Pizza Restaurant Review, Palo Alto

 Palo Alto, CA 94301

 Howie’s Artisan Pizza was opened by Howard Bulka in late 2009 into Town & Country Village shopping Center of Palo Alto.
 He had worked at various restaurants including Marche.
 Inspired by the New Haven school of East Coast pizza-making and the renaissance of artisanal products including organic, natural, and local ingredients.
-Our last visit was in October 2011 when we noticed that pizza prices went up $2.
+Our last visit was in the beginning of 2015 when we noticed that pizza prices went up again.

 Howie’s Artisan Pizza Menu (Click to zoom into any picture)